The Beauty Myth – How Do Women Really Feel About Their Looks?

 Miriam O’Reilly’s tribunal was held on the 4-19th November 2010, 19 years after Wolf’s publication; therefore, women are still demonstrably being targeted and treated according to their looks and not what talents they may have in the workplace.
 So no real progress here, then!

 Now, look at grounded products such as lipsticks.
-Now you can get ones that last all day.
+Now, you can get ones that last all day.
 You need another product to remove the lipstick because a normal cleanser and water do not always work.
 Companies must keep reinventing the wheel to keep their profits up, so their imagination runs riot, and they come up with all sorts of products, all doing the same thing but differently.
-Women fall for this; look at her makeup bag, products of the same but different thing, hardly used due to the copious amounts.
+Women fall for this; they look at their makeup bags, which are products of the same but different things, hardly used due to the copious amounts.

 What about products containing a certain ingredient that will ‘benefit’ perceived ‘bags’ under the eyes?
 Do you think that buying this product will alleviate ‘baggy eyes’?
 Why should it?
-If it did, you must stop buying the product once cured.
+If it did, you must stop buying the product once it is cured.
 Companies use only enough to make a slight difference, and you must keep re-buying to secure better results.
 I imagine companies laughing at women as they stand far at the side of the room, throwing in the magic ingredient (that is, how offensively low the element is regarding weight and productivity).
 Now, I am not saying that a particular component does not work, for example, caffeine.
 However, following your lovely cup of tea, you could quite easily reconstitute the tea bag and put this on your eyes.
-It probably has more caffeine in the teabag than in the expensive product you buy.
+The teabag probably has more caffeine than the expensive product you buy.

 Let us look at how other companies have cashed in on the creation of poor self-esteem in women.
-An ostentatious amount of money is spent by females on diet products hoping that the ‘extra’ pounds they think they are carrying will disappear, leaving the female with a sense of acceptance and perceived beauty.
+An ostentatious amount of money is spent by females on diet products, hoping that the ‘extra’ pounds they think they are carrying will disappear, leaving the female with a sense of acceptance and perceived beauty.
 The sugars used in many foods are replaced with a less substitute caloric.
 To me, this is just a lot of useless chemicals being pumped into the body for no real gain.
-Processed sugars are not good for anyone in huge amounts, and a wise thing for health purposes would be to reduce your intake, not substitute this with something that requires the body to work harder to break it down, if it can use it at all.
+Processed sugars are not good for anyone in huge amounts, and a wise thing for health purposes would be to reduce your intake, not substitute this with something that requires the body to work harder to break it down if it can be used.

 For research purposes, I typed in ‘What effect do artificial sugars have on the body?’ and did not have to look far too clear to see the dangers of artificial sweeteners.
 According to author Marcelle Pick (Obstetrician and Gynecologist), she speaks openly about being properly informed of sweeteners’ possible side effects.
 I will not mention the company as I do not wish to give them any exposure, but you can do your research.
 This particular name brand is the trade name for Sucralose, a synthetic compound stumbled upon in 1976 by scientists in Britain seeking a new pesticide formation.
 (Marcelle Pick) This company did twist the sugar component of their product by citing the ‘natural sugar’ aspect.
 Yet more importantly, did you catch the word ‘pesticide?’